Non-local Metric-Affine Gravity: Novel Theories with no Riemannian analogue

 \section{Novel Theories with no Riemannian analogue}

 As we have already pointed out, the action (\ref{ActF}) as well as its extension (\ref{F}), have been well studied in the Riemannian case.
 In particular, in a Riemannian setting, (\ref{ActF}) is the most general theory that is quadratic in scalar curvature.
 We note, however, that in MAG, squared torsion and non-metricity terms supplement the linear in curvature Einstein-Hilbert term.
 Therefore, in a MAG scheme before extending to (\ref{ActF}) it would be quite natural to consider non-local actions consisting of scalars formed by sandwiching the box operator with torsion and non-metricity before moving to quadratic curvature.
-Given that there are 11 parity even quadratic invariants, the analogue of the theory (\ref{ActF}) to MAG is
+Given that there are 11 parity even quadratic invariants (see \cite{Pagani:2015ema} and also \cite{iosifidis2019scale} for the proof that this is the number of independent invariants), we get the following scalars